neoparadigm/tenant.chat/README.md

 ## Install

-cat > ~/tenantchat/README.md << 'EOF'
 # tenant.chat

-> Local-first conversational AI agent for Microsoft 365 security assessment.
+> Local-first conversational AI agent for Microsoft tenant intelligence.
 > Assess your tenant.
 Understand what drifted.
 Know what breaks before you fix it.
+Comply with yearly audit cycles and STOP manually inspecting your tenant.
 > Runs on your hardware.
 Nothing leaves your machine.

 ---